micmejia/bible-dump/NKJV/2 Kings/2 Kgs 5.md

 Now Naaman, commander of the army of the king of Syria, was a great and honorable man in the eyes of his master, because by him the Lord had given victory to Syria.
 He was also a mighty man of valor, _but_ a leper.

 ###### 2
-And the Syrians had gone out on[^a] raids, and had brought back captive a young girl from the land of Israel.
-She [^b]waited on Naaman's wife.
+And the Syrians had gone out on raids, and had brought back captive a young girl from the land of Israel.
+She waited on Naaman's wife.

 ###### 3
 Then she said to her mistress, "If only my master _were_ with the prophet who _is_ in Samaria!
 For he would heal him of his leprosy."